SimonLeclere/discord-easy-dashboard/readme.md

 To quickly understand how to use the module, you can read [Getting Started](/docs/gettingStarted.md).

 Example bot using this package (Click to see screenshots) : https://github.com/SimonLeclere/Dashbot

+Example bot using this package and repl.it (live version) : https://replit.com/@SimonLeclere/Test-discord-dashboard?v=1